Seattle Mariners vs Houston Astros Same Game Parlay Picks With $1000 MLB Betting Promo Code

 - Get $1000 in Free Bets to use on our Mariners-Astros SGP betting picks

+Houston has the bats but more importantly Astros pitcher Framber Valdez has owned this collection of Mariners bats, went 1-0 against Seattle and struck out 15 over 13.2 frames.
+M’s starter Luis Castillo hasn’t faced Houston this season, but the Astros are 55-51 on the run line after a win, and this is a good play for this afternoon.

-Seattle Mariners vs Houston Astros SGP Parlay Pick 2: Carlos Santana to get a hit -115 @ Betonline
+Seattle Mariners vs Houston Astros SGP Parlay Pick 2: Framber Valdez 6+ strikeouts -120 @ Betonline

+Valdez is in a good spot today against a Seattle offense with a 23 percent strikeout rate vs lefties.
+The Astros hurler has whiffed 25 of the 88 rostered Mariners, and Valdez has K’d six or more in nine of his past 10 starts.
+Grab this prop.

 Seattle Mariners vs Houston Astros Odds